Halloween is a great opportunity to foster employee engagement and workplace camaraderie — are you taking advantage of it?

 Looking for costume inspiration to share with your team?
 PopSugar has a great slideshow of “35 Work-Appropriate Halloween Costumes That Keep It Classy.”

-If you’re not sure how to alert the troops, SHRM also offers great workplace costume guidelines and even a model memo companies can adapt for their costume announcement.
+If you’re not sure how to alert the troops, SHRM also offers great workplace costume guidelines.

 2. Invite Kids to Trick-or-Treat in the Office